-- A. Required Conditions.
+- Required Conditions.
 Home occupations are permitted, subject to the following: - 1.
-The home occupation shall comply with [Ordinance # pending] Performance Standards and shall not create a nuisance to the surrounding neighborhood. - 2.
+The home occupation shall comply with Section 138-10.310 and shall not create a nuisance to the surrounding neighborhood. - 2.
 The home occupation shall only be an incidental function of the use of the dwelling for residential purposes. - 3.
-The home occupation shall be served by limited traffic, other than domestic trips and routine deliveries normally expected for a single dwelling in a residential area, and parking related to the home occupation shall occur on the site of the home occupation.
-Parking shall occur only in garages or on paved surfaces.
-Does not draw truck traffic other than a delivery by a truck no more frequently than an average of once a week or by trucks or vehicles allowed under - 4.
-The home occupation shall comply with Section 138-10.308 Parking and Storage of Commercial and Recreational Vehicles. - 5.
+The home occupation shall be served by limited traffic, other than domestic trips and routine deliveries normally expected for a single dwelling in a residential area, and comply with .
+Does not draw truck traffic other than a delivery by a truck no more frequently than an average of once a week or by trucks or vehicles allowed under Section 138-10.308. - 4.
 The home occupation shall only employ up to two non-residents of the dwelling.
 Does not employ paid assistants or employees other than those living at the premises. - 5.
 Does not cause more than a nominal increase of traffic. - 6.
-Signs are not permitted, Does not cause the erection or maintenance of any signs other than signs allowed on vehicles under Section 138-10.308 Parking and Storage of Commercial and Recreational Vehicles. - 7.
+Signs are not permitted, Does not cause the erection or maintenance of any signs other than signs allowed on vehicles under Section 138-10.308. - 7.
 All activity related to the home occupation shall Does not take place outside of the dwelling and/or accessory buildings, so as to be a nuisance or not be in keeping with the residential nature of the surrounding residential area. - 8.
 Direct sales of products to individuals on the premises of a home shall not be permitted. - 9.
 Storage or display of goods shall only take place within the dwelling unit and shall not be visible from outside the dwelling unit.
 Outdoor storage and display are prohibited. - B. Bed and Breakfasts.
 In addition to meeting all of the requirements of subsection A, above, bed and breakfast operations shall conform to the following additional requirements: - 1.
 No more than four sleeping rooms, and no more than 25 percent of the total floor area of the dwelling unit, shall be available for rent to transient guests. - 2.
 Each sleeping room used for the bed and breakfast operation shall have a separate smoke detector, and each floor of the premises shall have a fire extinguisher.
 All are to be kept in proper working order, in compliance with applicable state law. - 3.
 Adequate off-street parking shall be provided on site. - 4.
 The maximum stay for any transient guest shall be 14 consecutive days. - C. Restrictions and enforcement.
 Operating a business or carrying on a business activity in excess of the limitations of a home occupation as defined and allowed in this ordinance in a residential district is prohibited.
 The conducting of a business or a business activity which results in violations of the limitations or is not a home occupation as defined in this ordinance may be prosecuted in the district court, or may be enjoined in the circuit court.